Examples

 Introduction to HTML Custom Components

-To define a custom element, you need to create a class that extends HTMLElement
+To create a custom element, you need to define a class that extends HTMLElement

 Examples